jyp/boon/README.md

 The leftwards (and upwards) movements are bound to the leftmost fingers (index and middle finger), while rightwards (and downwards) movements are bound to the rightmost fingers (ring finger and pinky.)
-Additional unpaired, movements are bound to the middle column (extended reach with index).
+Additional unpaired, movements are bound to the middle column, which is reached with an extension of the index finger.

 Left-hand.